Articles

 • Online orders increase 8.9% in Q3 2016, but average order value (AOV) increased only 0.2% — indicating that transactional growth is outpacing total revenue.

 The numbers above still haven’t stopped their increase.
 That wouldn’t be reasonable for any business to ignore such global trends having a great impact on profits and reaching customers.
-For the last couple of years here in Tubik we see the obvious and logical growth of interest from big and small businesses in establishing their presence online via websites and/or mobile applications.
-Based on our experience and the research of the sphere, today we offer you the article telling a bit more about strategies and best practices in UI design for e-commerce.
+For the last few years, we have seen the obvious and logical growth of interest from big and small businesses in establishing their presence online via websites and/or mobile applications.
+Based on our experience and the research in the sphere, today we offer you the article telling a bit more about strategies and best practices in UI design for e-commerce.

-So, let’s start with the 11 points which are important to consider when you are designing e-commerce user interfaces.
+So, let’s start with the 11 points that are important to consider when you are designing e-commerce user interfaces.

 ux-design-for-ecommerce-tubik-blog